konradish/magic-window/README.md

 3.  **Allow camera access** when prompted by the browser.

+4.  **Configure Physical Dimensions:**
+    *   Measure the **visible width and height** of your monitor screen in millimeters (e.g., with a ruler).
+    *   Enter these values into the "Screen Width (mm)" and "Screen Height (mm)" input boxes.
+Defaults are provided for a ~15" screen.
+    *   (Optional) Adjust the "IPD (mm)" value if you know yours (average is ~63mm).
+This isn't critical for the current depth calculation but might be used in future refinements.

-4.  **Calibrate Depth:**
+5.  **Calibrate Depth:**
-    *   You'll see buttons "Set Near Point" and "Set Far Point" at the bottom.
+    *   You'll see buttons "Set Near Point", "Set Far Point", and "Reset Calibration" at the bottom.
     *   **Lean fully towards your screen** to the closest comfortable distance you want tracked.
 Click **"Set Near Point"**.
     *   **Lean back** to the furthest comfortable distance you want tracked.
 Click **"Set Far Point"**.
     *   The status text will update.
 If it shows "Calibrated", the depth tracking is active.
-If it shows an error (e.g., Near <= Far), try calibrating again.
+If it shows an error (e.g., Near Px <= Far Px), click "Reset Calibration" and try again.
-    *   *Note:* Calibration uses the distance between your eyes in the video feed.
-Ensure your face is clearly visible during calibration clicks.

 5.  **Move your head:**
     *   Move side-to-side and up/down: The scene shifts like looking through a window.